 Once the dough is chilled in the refrigerator for 10-15 minutes, I score the oatcakes with a butterknife, but I don’t completely cut them.
 Typically, this oatcakes recipe will make 8-10 depending on how you cut them.

 Once the oatcakes are done baking, they easily break apart along the score lines.
 Check them toward the end of baking to make sure they’re golden.
-If you like a real crisp oatcake, bake them for an additional one to two minutes and wait until they’re completely cooled before enjoying with your coffee or tea.
+If you like a real crisp oatcake, bake them for an additional one to two minutes after separating them and wait until they’re completely cooled before enjoying with your coffee or tea.

 Oatcake Recipe Variations

-Once you get the hang of this recipe, definitely experiment with a few of the following flavor combinations and variations.
+Once you get the hang of this recipe, experiment with a few of the following flavor combinations and variations.

 - PUMPKIN SPICE: For pumpkin spice oatcakes, mix in 1 1/2 tsp of pumpkin spice mix to the flour.